The Faithful Dog Hachiko & Statue Story Waiting for the Deceased Owner 2026

 After that, Hachi continued waiting for its deceased owner Dr. Ueno at Shibuya Station for about 10 years.

-The Story Was Published and Became Famous
+Hachi's Story Was Published in the Newspaper, and Hachi Became Famous

 Yaeko, Dr. Ueno's widow, was heartbroken that Hachi could not adjust to the new living situation, as she herself was only able to live with an acquaintance away from Hachi.